 Unlike the other films, Dr. Jones is no longer really a playboy and now has to contend with a new situation: fatherhood.
 In earlier versions of this story, Jones would sometimes sleep with the enemy as he did in Last Crusade.
 In this story, Jones learns that he has a son (Mutt) from old girlfriend Marion Ravenwood (Karen Allen).
 This film ends on Jones marrying Marion at a big church wedding with all their friends.

 Crystal Skull takes place in the 1950s and brings up a good deal of the politics and pop culture of the day.
 Communists and Russians loom over the story.
 The young cast is made up of jocks and greasers.
 In this story, Jones’ adventure actually has some consequences in his personal life.
 In the early scenes, Indiana Jones is falsely accused of being a communist by the United States Government.
 The university puts him on leave with pay.
 To add insult to injury, the dean (Jim Broadbent) is forced to resign in the negotiations.
-This is by no means a criticism.
-It is simply the mode of storytelling.

 The original Indiana Jones features archetypal Nazis as the antagonists of the story, but so much time had passed that they were no longer viable antagonists.
 The production came upon the idea of setting the story during the cold war and making the villains the Russians.
 Irina Spalko (Cate Blanchett) serves as the main antagonist of the story.
 One of Stalin’s top scientists, Spalko is interested in the crystal Skull because of the vast knowledge she will gain from it.
 Unlike the other antagonists in the series, this primary antagonist is female and younger than Jones.